RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 Tableau Server Interview Questions

-Ans:- A Tableau Data Server is a secure, centrally managed and standardized repository for your dataset.
-It allows you to upload and share data extracts, preserve database connections, as well as reuse calculations and field metadata, serving as a facilitator between Tableau users and the data.
-Making it easy for any changes you make to the data-set, calculated fields, parameters, aliases, or definitions, to be saved and shared with others.
-It also increases performance by using server’s resources to run queries on extracts without having to first transfer them to your local machine.
+Ans:- A Tableau Data Server is a secure, centrally managed, and standardized repository for your dataset.
+It allows you to upload and share data extracts, preserve database connections, reuse calculations and field metadata, and serve as a facilitator between Tableau users and the data.
+Making it easy for any changes you make to the data set, calculated fields, parameters, aliases, or definitions, to be saved and shared with others.
+It also increases performance by using the server’s resources to run queries on extracts without first transferring them to your local machine.

-Ans:- Performance testing of tableau can be done by using TabJolt, which is a “point-and-run” load and performance testing tool specifically designed to work easily with Tableau Server 9.0 or later.
+Ans:- Tableau performance testing can be done using TabJolt, a “point-and-run” load and performance testing tool specifically designed to work easily with Tableau Server 9.0 or later.
 TabJolt can automatically load and interact with Tableau visualizations published on Tableau Server.
 All you need to do is configure TabJolt and point it to the correct server instance and workload.
-TabJolt simulates virtual users based on your configuration settings, and measures various metrics.
+TabJolt simulates virtual users based on your configuration settings and measures various metrics.
 It records those metrics in a Postgres database where you can maintain a history of your tests.

 #eb912b #7099a5 #c71f34 #1d437d #e8762b #5b6591 #59879b